philanderson888/course-notes/Web-11-Javascript-NodeJS.md

 		});
 	  });
 	});
 	We use the same pattern as we did for the status code test but instead of looking at the response we are looking at the body.
 We expect the body to be equal to 'Hello World' and then we run done(); to make sure our expect function runs before our it function finishes.
-Now that we have set up our Jasmine tests, let's
 	Step 3.
 Integrate Your Node App with Jasmine
 	Now that we have our testing set up in our spec file, we have to integrate that testing with our Node app.
 To do this we add a require at the top of the file that points to our Node application.
 In this case, I have it point towards the app.js file we created in a previous tutorial. var request = require("request");